Spatio-temporal probabilistic forecast using MMAF-guided learning: Training algorithm convergence

 \section{Training algorithm convergence}

-For each spatial position, we apply Algorithm \ref{algorithm2} and study its convergence with respect to the number of epochs which are setup to be a maximum of $60$ in the GAU and NIG framework, and $5,000$ in the OLR one.
+For each spatial position, we apply Algorithm \ref{algorithm2} and study its convergence with respect to the number of epochs which are setup to be a maximum of $60$ in the GAU and NIG framework, and $5000$ in the 2mT one.

 Figures \ref{fig:convergence1},\ref{fig:convergence2}, and \ref{fig:convergence3} show the convergence of the target function for an exemplary stochastic feed-forward neural network used in our empirical study.
 Note that the curves in Figures \ref{fig:convergence1}, \ref{fig:convergence2}, and \ref{fig:convergence3} report the average values of the target function over the analyzed spatial positions.
+Our stopping criteria is based on an average evaluation of the value of the epochs at which the plots above tend to zero.